-3. UDC No. 2015-31

-Final Location, Character and Extent Review of an addition to Fire Station #20, 4715 Forest Hill Avenue
+3. UDC No. Final Location, Character and Extent Review of an addition to Fire 2015-31 Station #20, 4715 Forest Hill Avenue Attachments: UDC Report to CPC Staff Report to UDC Location Map Application & Plans

 This Location, Character and Extent Item was recommended for final approval as submitted, and was forwarded to the City Planning Commission for their meeting on December 21, 2015.